 It has been a few weeks since I’ve returned from my amazing trip to Paris and Madagascar.
 What an experience!
 Travelling is truly an education.
 I was fortunate enough to be part of the first ARAP (Applied Research Abroad Project) at Centennial College.
 This involved two students and our esteemed professor, Chef Sally Chiu-Hildebrandt.

 The focus of our study was near and dear to most of our hearts, Chocolate.
 Our goal was to learn about how chocolate (or its original form, cacao) grows and is harvested.
-In order to do this, we also had to hone our chocolate skills.
+To do this, we also had to hone our chocolate skills.
 We learned more techniques in chocolate tempering and assisted in Chocolate practical labs at Centennial.

 This was an amazing opportunity to build our confidence in chocolate confections.
 We also simultaneously studied our topic in depth.
 We each picked an aspect of cacao production and researched it in depth.
 We wrote papers summarizing our research.
 The reason why?
 We needed to know our topic before the next part of our awesome journey.